Alejogb1/job-board/blog-data/how-can-django-presave-signals-access-admin-user-passwords-during-creation.md

 id: "how-can-django-presave-signals-access-admin-user-passwords-during-creation"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've run into this particular scenario a handful of times over the years, and it always requires a careful dance around security and best practices.
-The short answer is: accessing the raw, plaintext password directly in a `pre_save` signal for a Django admin user *during creation* is fundamentally impossible and intentionally so, for excellent security reasons.
+The short answer is: accessing the raw, plaintext password directly in a `pre_save` signal for a Django admin user _during creation_ is fundamentally impossible and intentionally so, for excellent security reasons.
 Django hashes passwords before they ever hit the database.
 However, there are ways to achieve what you likely need in an arguably better and far more secure way.

 The challenge stems from how Django handles password storage.
 During the user creation process, specifically within `User.set_password()`, the password undergoes a one-way hashing algorithm before being saved to the `password` field in the database.
-The plaintext version is never exposed, even to the database itself. `pre_save` signals, triggered just before the model instance is committed to the database, will only ever see the *hashed* version of the password.
+The plaintext version is never exposed, even to the database itself. `pre_save` signals, triggered just before the model instance is committed to the database, will only ever see the _hashed_ version of the password.
 Trying to reverse that process is both practically infeasible and, quite frankly, a security nightmare.

 Let's get into specifics.
 I vividly recall a project where we needed to automatically create corresponding entries in another table whenever a new admin user was created.
 It's a fairly common use case, and where I initially ran into the very problem you're describing.
-My initial thought was, "Okay, `pre_save` will work, I'll just grab the password..."
+My initial thought was, ", `pre_save` will work, I'll just grab the password..."
 I was quickly corrected by the reality of Django's secure password handling.

 So, if you can't directly get the password itself, what can you do?
 Well, the solution lies in adjusting your approach.
-We don't *need* to know the password itself, we need to react to the *creation* of a user.
+We don't _need_ to know the password itself, we need to react to the _creation_ of a user.
 The key is using a more appropriate signal: the `post_save` signal, specifically targeting newly created users.
 This allows you to reliably hook into the user creation process after the password hashing and user object creation have completed.

 Here’s how you can accomplish this reliably and securely, with examples: